seanhess/hyperbole/README.md

 Motivation
 ---------------------

 Single Page Applications require us to write two programs: a Javascript client and a Server-side API.
-Hyperbole instead allows us to write a single Haskell program, that runs exclusively on the server.
+Hyperbole instead allows us to write a single Haskell program which runs exclusively on the server.
 All user interactions are sent to the server for processing, and a sub-section of the page is updated with the resulting HTML.

 There are frameworks that support this in various languages, including HTMX, Phoenix LiveView, and others.
 Hyperbole has the following advantages